crackdev01/WebDeveloperNotes/README.md

 ## notes

 This is a cheat sheet for beginners.
 This is for me to keep track of those things I use and want to keep track of.
 I hope you find it useful.
+This list is gonna continue to grow as I keep learning, so I am making an index here.
+At some point I will move this to the back and put in a table of content.
+Maybe after I get a little content.

+- Github MD
+- Java Script

 ## github markdown :octocat: